technologiestiftung/supabase-teaching-club/frontend/README.md

-# A Giessdenkiez.de Clone for a Teaching Club @CityLAB
+# A Giessdenkiez.de Clone for a Supabase Teaching Club @CityLAB

 ## Development